-Compared to reachability verification, qualitative analysis of hybrid systems is a relatively neglected area [ALQ+01b, DV95, KdB01, MS00, SP02, SJSL00].
-Typical qualitative questions include: "Are there 'sink' regions where a trajectory can never leave once it enters the region?"; "Which are the basins of attraction of such regions?"; "Are there regions in which every point in the region is reachable from every other point in the region without leaving it?".
-To answer such questions one usually gives a collection of objects characterizing these sets, hence providing useful information about the qualitative behavior of the hybrid system.
-The set of all such objects for a given system is called the phase portrait of the system.
+Compared to reachability verification, qualitative analysis of hybrid systems is a relatively neglected area [ALQ+01b, DV95, MS00, SP02, SJSL00].
+Typical qualitative questions include: 'Are there 'sink' regions where a trajectory can never leave once it enters the region?' and 'Are there regions in which every point in the region is reachable from every other?'.
+The collection of objects in a system satisfying these properties is called the phase portrait of the system.